 News of Note:

 New BNA Board.
 The BNA membership present at the March 20th annual neighborhood meeting elected, by voice vote, the following Bradmoor residents for two-year terms: Andrew Pessin, President; Sally Pessin, Secretary; Morgan Fishman, At-Large Member; and Ben Jabara, At-Large Member.
 These residents join incumbents Stephanie Mantelmacher, Vice-President; Kathleen Stetson, Treasurer; and Koli Banik, At-Large Member.
 The new board held its first meeting on April 4th (Board meeting minutes are available under the Meeting Minutes tab).

 Partnership with Bradley Hills Village.
 The BNA enjoys its continued partnership with the intergenerational community of Bradley Hills Village (BHV).
 Bradmoor is one of the neighborhoods included within the BHV service area and many Bradmoor residents are members of BHV.
 BHV is premised upon neighbors helping neighbors through social, educational, and recreational activities.
 BHV volunteers help others with transportation, friendly visits, errands and basic household tasks.
 As a 501(c)(3) non-profit organization, the BHV has the authority to grant SSL hours to students who wish to volunteer.
 For more information, please visit the BHV website at www.bradleyhillsvillage.weebly.com.

 Approval of Bradmoor Drive/Roosevelt Street Traffic Circle.
 The BNA membership present at the March 20th meeting voted, by voice vote, to approve the installation of a at the intersection of Bradmoor Drive and Roosevelt Street.
 On April 12, 2017 MCDOT provided the BNA Traffic and Safety Committee with revised plans for the traffic circle.
-Construction of traffic circle is expected to begin during the summer of 2017.
+Construction of traffic circle is expected to begin in September or October of 2017.
 For other BNA Traffic and Safety Committee activities, please see the Traffic and Safety Committee tab of this website.

 Membership in BNA is only $20/year per household.
 The neighborhood boundaries shown on this website were conservatively drawn in 2012 and may not encompass the entire neighborhood.
 If your property tax records indicate that your residence is in Bradmoor, then you are a Bradmoor resident.
 For those Bradmoor residents who are not current members, you can join the BNA by check or through Paypal, Click here to join.